"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 This workshop addresses some of the more common ethical issues in pediatric healthcare.
 Utilizing a case-based approach with examples, we will address topics such as maternal fetal conflict, consent, adolescent autonomy, truth telling and conflict resolution.
 An Ethics Committee is a diverse gathering of providers across multiple different subspecialties and disciplines.
 The registrants in the workshop will participate as ethics consultants and members of an Ethics Committee where they will analyze and discuss the issues of each case and provide recommendations.
 This approach will address the main themes and goals of the IPE by highlighting interprofessional collaboration in action and strengthening ethical responsive and accountable care.

-Disrupting White Supremacy Culture in the Health Professions and Practice
+Disrupting Culture in the Health Professions and Practice

 Elwin Wu (PhD)

-White supremacy culture pervades all facets of society, including healthcare professionals’ lives, workplace, educational endeavors, and service delivery/professional practice(s).
-Come to this workshop to learn how white supremacy culture operates as a universal milieu as well as more discipline-specific/salient manifestations; elucidate aspects particularly salient to people who are disabled; interactively and collectively brainstorm and problem-solve ways to redress white supremacy culture in healthcare organizations, interdisciplinary and multi-racial/ethnic teams, and service provision; and build commitment and skills to continue a lifelong journey of undoing white supremacy culture in your professional and personal lives.
+Local culture pervades all facets of society, including healthcare professionals’ lives, workplace, educational endeavors, and service delivery/professional practice(s).
+Come to this workshop to learn how overarching culture operates as a milieu as well as more discipline-specific/salient manifestations; elucidate aspects particularly salient to people who are disabled; interactively and collectively brainstorm and problem-solve ways to redress predudical culture in healthcare organizations, interdisciplinary and multi-ethnic teams, and service provision; and build commitment and skills to continue a lifelong journey toward embracing cultural scope in your professional and personal lives.

 How Can Health Policy Better Support People with Craniofacial Differences?
 A Comprehensive Evaluation of the Medical and Social Models of Disability